 Admission to the MA Middle Eastern Studies (research).
 All students interested should have had approximately 30 EC worth of courses in Middle Eastern Studies at BA level.
 Students of other programmes are kindly referred to the regular MA course.

-critically use primary and secondary sources to support their arguments.
+critically use primary and secondary sources to study conflict and security;

 Mode of instruction